nbdc-datahub/hbcd-docs/docs/changelog/pending.md

 ## Release 2.1 (Release Date TBA)

+### 2.1 Participant Data

+For **Multiple Birth participants** (see [Cohort & Caregiver Types](../instruments/demo/visitinfo.md#cohort-caregiver-types)), family/maternal-level data is not duplicated for both siblings; the data will only be present for the Main Child across instruments.

 ### 2.1 Existing Study Data Updates

 <table class="table-no-vertical-lines" style="width: 100%; border-collapse: collapse; table-layout: fixed; font-size: 16px;">